GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/multiphaseFlowWithWells/Example.rst

 Reservoir and well regions
 -----------------------------------

-In this section of the input file, we follow the procedure already described in :ref:`TutorialDeadOilBottomLayersSPE10` for the definition of the reservoir region with multiphase constitutive models.
+In this section of the input file, we follow the procedure described in :ref:`TutorialDeadOilBottomLayersSPE10` for the definition of the reservoir region with multiphase constitutive models.

 We associate a **CellElementRegion** named ``reservoir`` to the reservoir mesh.